elatella/jenkins-techlab/content/en/docs/15_ruby/_index.en.md

 ## Task {{% param sectionnumber %}}.1: Use Ruby Container

 We use a docker image as our agent.
-This is possible because we have a worker which is capable to run container images.
+This is possible because we have a agent which is capable to run container images.

 Create a new branch named ``lab-15.1`` from branch ``lab-8.1`` and change the content of the ``Jenkinsfile`` to: